 Nomadic tengus use their cunning wits to give them an edge of their opponents.

-Ability Score Increase.
+Increased Ability Score.
 Nomadic tengus are always looking for a way to make a quick gold coin.
 Your Wisdom score increases by 1.

 Sneaky.
-You have proficiency with the Stealth skill and with thieves' tools.
+You are proficient with the Stealth skill and with thieves' tools.